on Admissions - firstname.lastname@example.org

 Financial Aid and Merit Scholarship awards are NOT automatically renewed from year to year.
 Financial analysis forms must be submitted in April for the coming school year.
 Financial Aid Information

 To initiate the enrollment process, new students are required to submit:

 Other enrollment requirements vary by level, so please see below for any additional forms that may pertain to your child's level.
 Once VIMSIA has offered a contract, it must be returned with the advance deposit in order to hold a space.
 All students must have an annual Health Record and up to date immunization records on file prior to starting classes.

-Children who have reached their 2nd birthday may enter the Toddler Program at key intervals during the school year or on a space-available basis.
+Children who have reached 18 months may enter the Toddler Program at key intervals during the school year or on a space-available basis.
 Toilet training is not a requirement.
 Parents are requested to make an appointment for a 30-minute classroom observation.
 Appointments can be made by calling the Front Office at (340) 775-6360.
 Following the observation, the Directress will meet with you to address your questions and then schedule a visit for your child.
 Prior to your child's first day of school, a completed Human Services Health Form (this is a three part form available in the Front Office) is required.

 Due to limited space, it is highly recommended that you apply for enrollment as early as possible.

 This is a three year Montessori Program for students approximately 2.9 to 5 years of age.
 Students are enrolled between the ages of 2.9 and their 4th birthday.
 We do have limited space available for non-Montessori students older than 4 and are pleased to consider these students on a case by case basis.